-In [21], the use of a master inverter, responsible of injecting a high frequency rotating voltage vector (1), was proposed, the rest of inverters in the microgrid being configure to be slaves.
-Two high frequency signals were injected by the master inverter: the first one for islanding detection, as described in Section II; the second one to communicate the islanding condition to the rest of (slave) inverters present in the microgrid.
-While no interference between inverters can occur -only the master inverter injects high frequency signals-, this method has several limitations:
+In [21], the use of a master inverter, responsible of injecting a high frequency rotating voltage vector (1) was proposed.
+The rest of inverters in the microgrid were configured to be slaves.
+Two high frequency signals were injected by the master inverter: the first one for islanding detection as described in Section II; the second one to communicate the islanding condition to the rest of (slave) inverters present in the microgrid.
+Fig. 3a schematically shows the high frequency model for this case.
+The inverter closer to the PCC injects the high frequency voltage, therefore behaving like a voltage source.
+Contrary to this, the rest of inverters as well as the grid voltage do not contain a high frequency voltage component, being modeled therefore as an impedance connected to ground.

+The implementation of this strategy is simple as no interference among inverters can occur -only the master inverter injects high frequency signals-.
+However, it has several limitations:

-- Failure of the master inverter would leave the grid without the high frequency signal voltage, the rest of inverters in the grid hence losing their capability to detect islanding. - In large microgrids, the location of the master inverter has to be carefully chosen.
-For inverters located far from the PCC, the variation of the high frequency impedance between grid and island condition might be small, reducing the reliability of the method.
+- Failure of the master inverter would leave the grid without the high frequency signal voltage, the rest of inverters in the grid hence losing their capability to detect islanding. - The location of the master inverter has to be carefully chosen in large microgids.
+For inverters located far from the PCC, the variation of the high frequency impedance between grid and island condition might be small, reducing the reliability of the method. - Inverters including high bandwidth current regulators, e.g. active filters, might see the high frequency signal as a disturbance and partially compensate for it.

-Fig. 3.- Schematic representation of the master and slave inverters implementing the infinite impedance mode.
-Current regulators needed for the control of the fundamental current are not shown (see Fig. 1 for details).
+Fig. 4.- Schematic representation of the master and slave inverters implementing the infinite impedance mode.
+Current regulators needed for the control of the fundamental current are not shown (see Fig. 1 for details)